Quick answer

 Why is coolant bubbling in my expansion tank?

-Common causes include airlocks, overheating, low coolant, a weak cap, poor circulation, thermostat problems or head gasket failure.
+Common causes include trapped air, low coolant, overheating, a weak pressure cap, poor circulation, thermostat problems, water pump faults or head gasket failure.

 Can air in the system cause bubbling?

 Yes.
-Trapped air after repairs, coolant loss or poor bleeding can cause bubbling, gurgling and heater issues.
+Trapped air after repairs, coolant loss or poor bleeding can cause bubbling, gurgling, heater issues and unstable temperature readings.

 Does bubbling always mean head gasket failure?

-No. But constant bubbling with coolant loss, overheating, hard hoses or white smoke should be checked for head gasket trouble.
+No. But constant bubbling with coolant loss, overheating, hard hoses, white smoke or pressure build-up should be checked for head gasket trouble.

 Is it safe to drive with bubbling coolant?